Asif Saeed Khosa: Early life and family

 Asif Saeed was born in 1954 in Dera Ghazi Khan, West Punjab, into a Punjabi Baloch Khosa family belonging.
 He passed his matriculation in 1969 from the Multan Board, securing fifth position.
 He was admitted to Government College Lahore for intermediate and secured first position in the Lahore Board.
 Then in 1973 he appeared for the B.A exams from Government College Lahore at the University of the Punjab and secured the first position.

 During his education at the Punjab University, he was inspired by the thoughts of Syed Abul A'ala Maududi and Maulana Naeem Siddiqui.
 He secured a National Scholarship Award.
 He did his master's degree in English Language and Literature at the University of the Punjab in 1975.
 He was then admitted to Queens' College, Cambridge and did his Master of Laws with specialization in Public International Law.
 Later he was called to the Bar on 26 July 1979 at the Lincoln's Inn, London.

 Khosa is the son-in-law of former Chief Justice of Pakistan Nasim Hasan Shah and brother of retired federal secretary, Nasir Mahmood Khosa.
-He is also the cousin of the former Governor of Punjab and former Attorney General for Pakistan Latif Khosa.
+He is a cousin of Latif Khosa, a former Governor of Punjab and former Attorney General for Pakistan.